 Locke believed that in nature men are generally equal in talents and skills.
 This was an enlightenment idea.
 Although modern psychology might argue against this, I personally believe the talents of people are more equal (but sometimes different) than unequal.

 Economic inequality comes about when people applied talent in different ways.
 This is so clear that it almost seems like circular reasoning.
-However, if that is true than why do people not live their lives by the idea today?
+However, if that is true then why do people not live their lives by the idea today?
 If they want to make more money, why do they not pursue this with more vigor than look for excuses?

 All wealth is the product of labor.
 Locke